Czech Christmas Mass

-Czech Christmas Mass (Česká mše vánoční; Missa solemnis Festis Nativitatis D. J. Ch. accommodata in linguam bohemicam musikamque redacta – que redacta per Jac.
+Czech Christmas Mass (Česká mše vánoční; Missa solemnis Festis Nativitatis D. J. Ch. accommodata in linguam bohemicam musikamque redacta per Jac.
 Joa.
 Ryba) is a pastoral mass written by the Czech composer Jakub Jan Ryba in 1796, a mass in name only and thus an anomalous example of its genre (Missa pastoralis, less often Missa pastoritia).
 Because of its opening words, it is also known as Hail, Master! or Hey, Master! (in Czech: Hej, mistře!).
 Czech Christmas Mass was composed following the outlines of the Latin Catholic mass (with movements titled Kyrie, Gloria etc.), but containing a narrative based on the theme of the birth of Jesus of Nazareth.
-Accordingly the work draws on traditions of Central-European Christmas pastoral music and dramatizes the nativity through characters representative of the Czech countryside.
-Its early performance history is little studied, but over time the composition achieved an extraordinary popularity among Czechs at home and abroad, a veritable musical symbol of the Czech celebration of Christmas.
+Accordingly, the work draws on traditions of Central-European Christmas pastoral music, and dramatizes the nativity through characters representative of the Czech countryside.
+Its early performance history is little studied, but over time the composition has achieved an extraordinary popularity among Czechs at home and abroad, a veritable musical symbol of the Czech celebration of Christmas.

 Background

 Ryba composed his most famous work in 1796, a year after he managed to resolve a dispute over his teaching methods with the priest Kašpar Zachar.
-He wrote the music to a Czech libretto of his own devising; It was his only "mass" composed to a Czech text, although several of his earlier pastoral masses included interpolations with Czech text.
+He wrote the music to a Czech libretto of his own devising; it was his only "mass" composed to a Czech text, although several of his earlier pastoral masses included interpolations with Czech text.
 Ryba did not identify this mass in his list of compositions created from 1782 to 1798, mentioning rather only "seven pastoral masses, one of them in Czech."
 The autograph manuscript was lost; today only the title page is preserved intact.
 Some parts of the composition were performed separately as pastorales (pastorellas) and the text gradually adapted with changes in Czech.
 Although Ryba created more than 1,000 compositions, his Czech Christmas Mass remains one of the few works by him performed regularly to date.

 The music of Ryba's mass along with paintings by Josef Lada appear in a 2007 animated film called Česká mše vánoční (Czech Christmas Mass).